 \section{Research Gap}

-Although the analytical framework proposed by Wu et al. \cite{wu2023analytical} significantly improves the model's efficiency, some research gaps remain unaddressed.\\\\ (i)\quad\textbf{Incompatibility of the framework with some scales:}\\\\ The framework is fully compatible with the Saaty scale but proves incompatible with some alternative scales, including the Salo-H{\"a}m{\"a}l{\"a}inen scale, the Lootsma scale and the Donegan-Dodd-McMaster scale.\\\\ \textbf{Example 1:} Let $C=\{c_1,c_2,\ldots,c_5\}$ be the set of decision criteria with $c_1$ as the best and $c_5$ as the worst criterion.
-Let $A_b=(1,9,3,1.8571,9)$ be the best-to-other vector and $A_w=(9,1.5,4,3,1)^T$ be the other-to-worst vector, obtained by quantifying the preferences given in the form of linguistic terms using the Salo-H{\"a}m{\"a}l{\"a}inen scale.\\\\ Here, $D_1=\{4\}$, $D_2=\{2,3\}$ and $D_3=\phi$.
-By equation \eqref{5CV}, we get $\epsilon_2=0.4056$, $\epsilon_3=0.3944$ and $\epsilon_4=0.5363$.
+Despite the wide applicability of the nonlinear BWM, several research gaps remain to be addressed.\\\\ (i)\quad\textbf{Incompatibility of the existing analytical framework with some scales:}\\\\ The existing analytical approach is fully compatible with the Saaty scale but proves incompatible with some other scales such as the Salo-H{\"a}m{\"a}l{\"a}inen scale, the Lootsma scale, and the Donegan-Dodd-McMaster scale.\\\\ \textbf{Example 1:} Let $C=\{c_1,c_2,\ldots,c_5\}$ be the set of decision criteria with $c_1$ as the best and $c_5$ as the worst criterion.
+Let $A_b=(1,9,3,1.8571,9)$ be the best-to-other vector and $A_w=(9,1.5,4,3,1)^T$ be the other-to-worst vector, obtained by quantifying the preferences given in the form of linguistic terms using the Salo-H{\"a}m{\"a}l{\"a}inen scale.\\\\ Here, $D_1=\{4\}$, $D_2=\{2,3\}$, and $D_3=\emptyset$.
+By equation \eqref{5CV}, we get $\epsilon_2=0.4056$, $\epsilon_3=0.3944$, and $\epsilon_4=0.5363$.
 This gives $i_1=4$ and $i_2=2$.
 Now, by equation \eqref{5CV'}, we get $\epsilon_{4,2}=0.5163$.
 Note that $(a_{12}-\epsilon_4)\times (a_{25}-\epsilon_4)<a_{15}-\epsilon_4$.
 So, equation \eqref{5op_obj} gives $\epsilon^*=\epsilon_4=0.5363$.
-The optimal interval-weights computed using equation \eqref{5opt_weights} are given in Table \ref{5example_1}.\\\\ Now, using equation \eqref{5op_PCS_1}, we have $\tilde{a}_{bw}^*=8.4638$.
-By equation \eqref{5CV5}, we get $\eta_2^*=0.5038$, $\eta_3^*=0.5481$ and $\eta_4^*=0.5363$.
-From equation \eqref{5best_pcs}, it follows that the best optimally modified PCS is The best optimal weight set calculated using Theorem \ref{5accurate_weight} is presented in Table \ref{5example_1}.\\\\ It is important to note that the calculated interval-weights are not well-defined, as the lower bound of each interval-weight exceeds the upper bound.
-Additionally, the value of $\eta_3^*$ is higher than $\epsilon^*$, meaning the resulting best optimally modified PCS should not even be considered an optimally modified PCS.
-Consequently, the derived best optimal weight set should not be regarded as an optimal weight set.\\\\ We calculated the actual optimal interval-weights and the best optimally modified PCS using MATLAB.
-These optimal interval-weights are shown in Table \refeq{5example_1}.
-The best optimally modified PCS is Using Theorem \ref{5accurate_weight}, we derived the best optimal weight set, which is also provided in Table \ref{5example_1}.
+The optimal interval-weights computed using equation \eqref{5opt_weights} are given in Table \ref{5example_1}.\\\\ Now, from equation \eqref{5op_PCS_1}, we have $\tilde{a}_{bw}^*=8.4638$.
+By equation \eqref{5CV5}, we get $\eta_2^*=0.5038$, $\eta_3^*=0.5481$, and $\eta_4^*=0.5363$.
+From equation \eqref{5best_pcs}, it follows that the best optimally modified PCS is The best optimal weight set calculated using equation \eqref{5equivalence} is presented in Table \ref{5example_1}.\\\\ It is important to note that the calculated interval-weights are not well-defined, as the lower bound of each interval-weight exceeds the upper bound.
+Additionally, the value of $\eta_3^*$ is higher than $\epsilon^*$, meaning the resulting best optimally modified PCS should not even be considered as an optimally modified PCS.
+Consequently, the obtained best optimal weight set should not even be regarded as an optimal weight set.\\\\ We calculated the actual $\epsilon^*$, optimal interval-weights and the best optimally modified PCS using MATLAB.
+These $\epsilon^*$ and optimal interval-weights are given in Table \refeq{5example_1}.
+The best optimally modified PCS is Using equation \eqref{5equivalence}, we derived the best optimal weight set, which is also provided in Table \ref{5example_1}.